kevincharm/cse1500-cheatsheet/src/javascript/classes_modules.md

 var age = person.getAge()
 // but we cannot access name!
 So it's encapsulated :)
 ```
-* This is called the module pattern (or a factory, but I don't think we use that in this course).
+* This is called the module pattern (or a factory, but I don't think we use that name in this course).
 * Allows encapsulation. (`name` is not accessible; so therefore it is "private")